Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ```
-systemctl restart postgresql16
+systemctl restart postgresql-16
 ```

-We are now ready to pupulate the database with the Zabbix schemas etc ... log back in as user postgres and run the following commands
+We are now ready to pupulate the database with the Zabbix table structures etc ... log back in as user postgres and run the following commands
 ```

 [postgres@localhost ~]$ psql
 psql (16.1)
 Type "help" for help.